 3. COMBINATION TRANSACTION: On January 31, 2003, Dorchester Hugoton transferred certain assets to Dorchester Minerals Operating LP in exchange for a net profits interest, contributed the net profits interest and other assets to the Partnership and subsequently liquidated.
 Republic and Spinnaker transferred certain assets to Dorchester Minerals Operating LP in exchange for net profits interests and subsequently merged with the Partnership.
-For accounting purposes Dorchester Hugoton is deemed the acquirer.
+For accounting purposes Dorchester Hugoton is deemed the acquiror.
 The value assigned to the assets of Republic and Spinnaker was based on the market capitalization of Dorchester Hugoton and the share of the total common units of the Partnership received by the former partners of Republic (10,953,078 common units) and Spinnaker (5,342,973 common units).
-The assets of Republic and Spinnaker were valued at \$237,257,000 which was allocated as follows:
+The assets of Republic and Spinnaker were valued at \$237,194,000 which was allocated as follows:

 Cash \$ 68,000

 Oil and gas properties 233,466,000

-Receivables , ,
+Receivables 3,660,000

-Total \$237,257,000
+Total \$ 237,194,000

-=========
+== ========

-The following reflects unaudited pro forma data related to the combination discussed herein.
-The unaudited pro forma data assumes the combination had taken place as of the beginning of each period.
+The following reflects 2003 unaudited pro forma data related to the combination discussed herein which assumes the combination had taken place as of January 1, 2003.
 The pro forma amounts are not necessarily indicative of the results that may be reported in the future.
-Pro forma adjustments have been made to depletion, depreciation, and amortization to reflect the new basis of accounting for the assets of Spinnaker and Republic as of January 31, 2003, and to revenues to reflect the revenues of Dorchester Hugoton as Net Profits Interests.
+Pro forma adjustments have been made to depletion, depreciation, and amortization to reflect the new basis of accounting for the assets of Spinnaker and Republic as of January 31, 2003, and to January 2003 revenues to reflect the revenues of Dorchester Hugoton as Net Profits Interests.